-Quarantine is applied for new arrivals or in the case of exposure to diseases.
-Its best for owners to familiarise themselves with the process and timeframe.
+Quarantine is applied for new arrivals or in case of exposure to diseases.
+Owners should familiarise themselves with the Leopard gecko quarantine process.

 Table of contents

 Leopard gecko quarantine introduction

 Quarantine is defined as a state or place of isolation or keeping separate from others.
 Its function is to prevent diseases from being transmitted from one Leopard gecko to another, or to humans.

 The health status of newly acquired Leopard geckos is usually unknown.
 It is often difficult to diagnose certain diseases before clinical signs are present.
 Some diseases are subclinical, meaning that there might be no visible or measurable signs of ill health.
 This means that chances are that even a healthy-looking Leopard gecko might have a contagious disease at the time of purchase.
 To prevent exposing other reptiles, and even humans, to potential diseases, newly acquired Leopard geckos can be quarantined.

 Quarantine principles can also apply for the isolation of Leopard geckos that are known to be sick or injured.